-Art at Amtrak invites artists from New York and New Jersey to create original art specifically for Penn Station.
-Building upon the highly successful public art program at Moynihan Train Hall, these Penn Station projects aim to energize trips through the Western Hemisphere’s busiest train station in the most creative city in the world.
+Art at Amtrak invites artists from the U.S. and internationally to create original art for the public spaces of New York Penn Station, Moynihan Train Hall, and Washington Union Station.
+In conjunction with the permanent public art program at Moynihan Train Hall, these temporary installations aim to energize trips through the Western Hemisphere’s busiest train stations in the most creative cities in the world.

-Art at Amtrak is curated by Debra Simon Art Consulting and produced by Common Ground Arts.
+Art at Amtrak is curated and produced by Debra Simon Art Consulting.

 Digital print on vinyl adhesive film